tiffwu/job-filter/index.md

 ### Hints

-#### Select styling
+#### Select styles
 <details>
   <summary>Click to expand</summary>

   A stylesheet is provided to help with styling the `<select>` element: [https://tiffwu.github.io/job-filter/style.css](https://tiffwu.github.io/job-filter/style.css).
-Import this stylesheet into the page before doing the remainder of the styling.
+Import this stylesheet into the page and do the remainder of the styles.
 Feel free to look at the contents of the CSS file.
 </details>